Professor of Military Science: Major Edward Adams

-Human Resources Tech/Enrollment Eligibility Officer: MSG (Ret) Henry Alvarado
+Human Resources Tech/Enrollment Eligibility Officer: Master Sergeant (Retired, USAF) Henry Alvarado

 The first informal Cadet Detachment at Gonzaga University was established in 1897.
 The modern day program was initiated in 1947.
 Two Partnership Agreements exist with Whitworth University (WU) and the Washington State University (WSU) College of Nursing.
 For several years we have successfully accomplished our mission and objectives and we anticipate that we will continue to do so because of the high caliber cadets, cadre, and alumni, and the strong university support and incentives.
 The student-cadets are exceptional performers in academics, leadership training and development, campus activities, and community service.
 The universities and our world-class cadre are dedicated to the mission and cadets.